Use "--config-cache" configure option to speed up builds

 A lot of time is spent in ./configure rather than actual builds, which hurts build test performance.

 One option would be to to have a persistent directory on each slave where we keep config.cache files for all the various projects.
 The call would then look like:

 at which point we can expect at least a 50% reduction (probably more on loaded systems) in ./configure time.
 One could include $JOB_NAME into the --cache-file path to be safe?

-#1 Updated by zecke about 1 year ago
+#1 Updated by zecke over 3 years ago

 Good idea!
 I asked Paolo Bonzini for some help but I found a link to https://gitlab.com/gnuwget/wget2/wikis/Developer-hints:-Increasing-speed-of-GNU-toolchain#cccflags-dependent-usage-of-configure-caching in a mailing list (I don't think it is public) I am subscribed to.

 Not sure if we would already win just caching system wide settings?